International Student Admission

 General International Admission Process

 We conduct a holistic review of each application.
-There is no formula to define who will make a successful candidate, but we are especially interested in evidence of strong academic performance and a brief but clear statement of purpose.
-Admission is competitive.
+There is no formula to define who will make a successful candidate, but we are especially interested in strong overall academic performance, strong quantitative skills, and a brief but clear statement of purpose.
+Admission is selective.

 View our Class Profile to learn more.